kubernetes/enhancements/keps/sig-api-machinery/2876-crd-validation-expression-language/README.md

 These improvements are largely complementary to expression support and either are (or should be) addressed by in separate KEPs.

-For use cases cannot be covered by build-in validation support:
+For use cases that cannot be covered by build-in validation support:

 - Admission Webhooks: have validating admission webhook for further validation
 - Custom validators: write custom checks in several languages such as Rego